Brethren Exposed

 In 2019 the Manning Group donated $240,000 to Canada Strong and Proud for a series of anti-Trudeau and anti-Liberal campaign ads.
 The Manning Centre also "gave $4,500 to Newfoundland and Labrador Strong and another $11,200 to Nova Scotia Strong.

 The PBCC members donated via a partner of the Canada Strong & Free Network, called the Canada Growth Council.
-Open & Candid have identified at least $30,000 of donations from Plymouth Brethren Members including Keith Prince, John Boram, Robert Buck, Raymond Price & the Robertson's under their Robertson Construction business.
+We have identified at least $30,000 of donations from Plymouth Brethren Members including Keith Prince, John Boram, Robert Buck, Raymond Price & the Robertson's under their Robertson Construction business.

 We found in archival footage from 2011, Brad Mitchell a senior member of the Canadian brethren, is seen sitting with other known Brethren members in the front row at Stephen Harper’s victory speech after Harper won the federal election.